 There are various reasons for having a bronchoscopy.
 For example, to help make a diagnosis if you have a persistent cough or cough up blood and the cause is not clear.
 If you have a shadow on a chest X-ray or the doctor sees a growth or a strange-looking area in a bronchus, the doctor may take a small sample (a biopsy) during a bronchoscopy.
 The sample is then looked at under the microscope to help decide whether problems such as inflammation, infection or cancer might be responsible for your symptoms.
 Bronchial lavage (described below) is also sometimes done during a bronchoscopy to help diagnose certain lung conditions.

 To treat various problems

 As mentioned, thin instruments can be passed down the side channel of a bronchoscope.
-Various instruments can do various procedures - for example:
+Different instruments can do different things - for example:

 - To remove a small object (such as an inhaled peanut) that has been lodged in an airway.

-- To insert a small tube called a stent to open a collapsed airway.
+- To insert a small tube called a stent to open a blocked airway.

 - To remove a growth that is blocking an airway.